Paralegal Schools in Colorado

 The Paralegal Studies program at the Community College of Aurora offers an ABA-approved, 30-semester credit hour certificate program.
 The curriculum encompasses many areas of law including family law, contracts, torts, probate and estates, civil litigation, criminal law and property law.
 In addition to teaching substantive and procedural legal information, the program develops students’ abilities through practical courses such as legal research and writing.
 The CCA Paralegal Studies program also includes a mandatory internship experience at the culmination of the degree, during which students are given to opportunity to apply legal knowledge to hands-on tasks and practice critical professional skills such as formal writing, communication, and presentation.
 The CCA Paralegal Program also offers an Associate of General Studies Degree in Paralegal Studies, and an Associate of Applied Science Degree in Paralegal Studies.

-American Bar Association Approved Paralegal Programs in Colorado
+American Bar Association Approved Paralegal Programs in Colorado (Not-for-Profit)

 - Arapahoe Community College (Littleton)